redpanda1234/agstract/README.md

 # "I have no idea how any of this works"
 If you're not familiar with the structure of `.cls` files and/or defining TeX commands, don't worry!
-Here is an explanation of most of the commands I've defined/redefined in `pset.cls`:
+Here is an explanation of most of the commands I've defined/redefined in `agstract.cls`:
 * `\ref` --- In LaTeX, you can put a label (e.g., `\label{eq:<equation_name>}`) on things like numbered equations and figures, allowing you to reference the equation number later in your